surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 ### Modulating LFO parameters with another modulator

-When clicking on of one of the LFO buttons in the routing bar, both the LFO source selection and the LFO editor will be selected.
+When clicking on one of the LFO buttons in the routing bar, both the LFO source selection and the LFO editor will be selected.
 However, the two actions can be separated, as you can choose which button is selected as the modulation routing source, and at the same time edit parameters from **a different
 LFO** than the source.